liscovich/functional-specs/popper_functional_specs.md

 #4.
 List of Experiments

-The main feature of **Experiment Library** is a list of public experiments.
+The main feature of **Experiments Library** is a list of public experiments.
 All users can see this list, no matter if they are logged in or not.
 The idea is to allow researchers to be able to see what Popper offers without having to sign up first.
 The list of experiments is an embedded frame with a scrollbar.
 We would like to display three experiments per row.

 This frame displays two sections of experiments: User Experiments and Stock Experiments, in this order.
-User Experiments are pulled from the user's GitHub repositories, which means that public

-From a GitHub perspective, Private Experiments are user-specific and are drawn from the private repositories that the user links with her Popper account.
-Public Experiments are drawn from users' public repositories that are linked with a Popper account.
-Finally, Stock Experiments are drawn from public repositories in the Popper GitHub account.
-Each of these three types of experiments serve a slightly different purpose.
-Private Experiments allow researchers to run trials without having to reveal their experiment protocol before they are ready.
-Public Experiments allow researchers to open their work to their peers for review and replication if necessary, usually after the original researcher has already run the experiment and published results.
-Stock Experiments are provided by Popper and allow the very first users of the platform to begin running trials right away.
-They also show researchers the functionality of Popper, and serve as a template for researchers to use as they begin to design their own experiments.
-The Stock Experiments that Popper provides on the Researcher Website incorporate common games that researchers frequently test in the lab.

-Accordingly, the List of experiments should be divided into three sections separating Private Experiments, Public Experiments, and Stock Experiments.

-The content of this frame is pulled from GitHub and sorted by date--repositories with the most recent changes will be displayed first. *Users who are signed in and who have linked their GitHub account with their Popper account will see experiments from their private repositories displayed first in the list, rather than public experiments.
-Next displayed will be Public Experiments, with their own experiments displayed at the top of the list.
-Last are Stock Experiments.* Each experiment is accompanied by a metadata, which is pulled from GitHub.
+User Experiments are pulled from the user's GitHub repositories, which means that experiments contained in public repositories are visible to all other users and those from private repositories are visible only to someone who has GitHub access to that repository.
+A user would typically keep a repository private while the experiment is still being developed and then make the repository public once an accompanying paper has been published and the experiment is open for peer review and replication.

+Stock Experiments are stored in the [Popper GitHub account](https://github.com/Experiments/) and can be public or private.
+Stock Experiments allow researchers to run experiments right away, without having to design their own experiments from scratch.
+This is particularly important when Popper launches because no users will have designed their own experiments yet.
+Stock Experiments also provide researchers with templates of the most commonly run experiments in the social sciences.

+Popper reads through the content of a user's repositories and pulls only the ones that contain full experiments.
+Popper makes this determination by looking for metadata, source code, master client, and client files.
+If the user's GitHub account does not contain any experiments, "No experiments pushed to GitHub.
+Click [here](linktodocumentation.com) to learn how to design experiments." should be displayed in the section for User Experiments.
+"Here" links to Popper documentation on the [Popper GitHub account](https://github.com/Experiments/).

+These experiments are sorted by date--repositories with the most recent changes are displayed first.
 The name of the repository (functioning as the name of the experiment), a description of the experiment, number of forks, and the academic journal in which the results of the experiment were published should be listed.
 The number of forks is necessary to list and include in the metadata because researchers may want to sort experiments by popularity, which is functionality we would like to include in the future once more experiments are available in **Experiments Library**.
-We anticipate that almost all public experiments in **Experiment Library** will be accompanied by a journal in which results were published.
-This is because we expect that researchers will not make their experiment repository public until they have published results, at which point it is good academic practice to make the experiment publicly available should peers wish to replicate the experiment.

-When a researcher hovers over an experiment, the color of the square containing the name of the experiment and its information should change color.
-Clicking on the experiment brings the user to the **Create Trial** page for that particular experiment, which will be discussed later.
+When a researcher hovers over an experiment, the square containing the name of the experiment and its information should change color.
+Clicking on the experiment brings the user to the **Experiment** page (formerly known as **Create Trial**) for that particular experiment, where the user can learn more about the experiment and create a trial.

-##2.
+##5.
 Search bar

 The search bar sifts through the contents of the List of experiments.
 As soon as a researcher begins to type, autocomplete suggestions should appear beneath the Search bar, in the style of Google search.
 When a researcher clicks on an experiment in the autocomplete list, that single experiment alone is displayed in the List of experiments.
-If the researcher instead hits Enter, a list of all experiments relevant to the search phrase will appear in the List of experiments, split up into the three sections mentioned above (Private Experiments, Public Experiments, and Stock Experiments).
+If the researcher instead hits Enter, a list of all experiments relevant to the search phrase will appear in the List of experiments, split up into the two sections mentioned above (User Experiments, Stock Experiments).

 Autocomplete search results should be formatted as follows:

-> **Name of Experiment** - Description of experiment, truncated after a certain number of characters so that the number of forks and publication journal can appear at the end of the autocomplete suggestion... - *Forks: ##; Journal Name*
+> **Name of Experiment** - Description of experiment, truncated after a certain number of characters so that the number of forks and publication journal can appear at the end of the autocomplete suggestion... - *Forks: ##*; *Journal Name*

-##3.
+##6.
 Filter

-Researchers can click on one of five filters to find experiments.
-The number of filters may increase in the future, so there should be a way of adding filters as necessary.
-For now, the five filters for experiments are:

-- All
-- Social Preferences
-- Networks
-- Coordination Games
-- Cheap Talk Games

-When a user clicks on one of these filters, the filter opens up and the list of available experiments that fall under this filter are displayed in the filter navigation bar.
-The format of the filtered result is as follows:

->**Name of Experiment** (number of forks)
+Researchers can also search for an experiment by browsing with the filter, in the style of navigating with the left navigation bar to find a product on [Amazon.com](Amazon.com).

+[insert explanation of filters here, Andrey...]

-At the same time, the frame to the right of the Filter should update if necessary to be populated with all experiments that match that filter, organized by section (Private Experiments, Public Experiments, and Stock Experiments).
-If a user selects an experiment in the Filter, that experiment should be highlighted in the Filter and the Experiment List frame should update to display only that experiment, as well as the section that the experiment falls under (Private Experiments, Public Experiments, and Stock Experiments).
-Similarly, if a user selects an experiment in the Experiments List frame, this experiment should be highlighted in the Filter and the Filter should collect/collapse as necessary to open up the filter that contains the experiment.
+At the same time, the frame to the right of the Filter should update if necessary to be populated with all experiments that match that filter, organized by section (User Experiments and Stock Experiments).
+If a user selects an experiment in the Filter, that experiment should be highlighted in the Filter and the Experiment List frame should update to display only that experiment, as well as the section that the experiment falls under (User Experiments and Stock Experiments).

-##4.
-GitHub authentication link

-Users who are not logged in see the following text under the Experiments List: "To add external experiments, [Log In](linktologintopopper.com)".
-Clicking on Log In opens the same ajax popup window described for the **Landing Page**.

-Users who are logged in see the following text instead: "To add external experiments, [sign-in with GitHub](signinwithgithub.com)".
-Clicking on the link opens an ajax popup that allows a user to link her Popper account with her GitHub account.
-Doing so allows the user to view her Private and Public Experiments in the List of Experiments.

-The window contains five elements: a title, "Sign In with GitHub"; GitHub username; GitHub password; a "Forgot your GitHub password?" link; a button, "Submit".
-Clicking Submit sends a call to GitHub's API and links the user's Popper account with the GitHub account so that all public repositories are sent to the List of Experiments under Public Experiments and all private repositories are sent to the List of Experiments under Private Experiments (which are viewable by the user who owns the linked account).

-After clicking Submit, the ajax window disappears and the user sees an updated version of **Experiment Library** with additions to the List of Experiments as applicable.

-If the user enters an invalid username and/or password, the ajax window shakes from left to right and the message "Invalid user name or password" is displayed at the top of the popup, between "Sign In with GitHub" and the "GitHub username" field.
-If the user clicks on "Forgot your GitHub password?", a new tab opens to https://github.com/sessions/forgot_password and the user completes the password retrieval process through the GitHub website.

 #Dashboard